 USAA is one of the largest underwriters in Oklahoma, despite having a limited customer base: it only provides insurance and banking products to those who are current or retired members of the military and their families.
-If you fit that demographic, you’ll want to make USAA your first stop.
+If you fit that demographic, you will want to make USAA your first stop.
 It is known for excellent customer service, financial stability and insurance coverage that is tailored to the specific needs of military families.
 In addition to homeowners insurance, USAA writes policies for renters, auto, personal property, condos and more.

 Oklahoma Farm Bureau Mutual is known for offering excellent insurance options for home, car, condo, recreational vehicles, farm and ranch and more.
-As a regional insurer, it’s not rated by J.D.
+As a regional insurer, it is not rated by J.D.
 Power, but the Better Business Bureau gives it an A+ for customer service.
 In addition to basic coverage, Oklahoma Farm Bureau offers amendments for residential equipment breakdown, other building insurance and an umbrella policy that provides additional protection if someone is injured on your property.